suparious/suparious.github.io/debian-audio-guide/debian-13-audio-guide.md

 ### PipeWire takes center stage as the default audio server

 PipeWire 1.4.2 now serves as the default audio server for GNOME 48 and most other desktop environments in Debian 13.
+However, **PipeWire is not mandatory for professional audio production**.
+Many users successfully use traditional JACK setups without PipeWire, which some consider more stable and predictable for critical audio work.
+PipeWire's advantage lies in seamless desktop integration and automatic device switching, but it's not a requirement.

-This isn't just an incremental update - it's a complete reimagining of Linux audio architecture.
-The system provides **dynamic buffer size switching**, allowing applications to request different latency requirements without affecting other audio streams.
+For those choosing PipeWire, the system provides **dynamic buffer size switching**, allowing applications to request different latency requirements without affecting other audio streams.

 Installation is straightforward with the `pipewire-audio` metapackage, which includes `wireplumber` for session management, `pipewire-pulse` for PulseAudio compatibility, `pipewire-alsa` for ALSA integration, and `libspa-0.2-bluetooth` for Bluetooth support.
 The beauty of PipeWire lies in its ability to act as a **drop-in replacement** for both PulseAudio and JACK, meaning existing applications continue to work without modification.